Budibase/website/content/blog/20-free-app-templates/index.md

 Budibase tools are the perfect way to securely share information, communicate with colleagues, and collaborate across remote teams.

 Any of our free app templates can be integrated with a range of communications tools, or leverage Budibase’s built-in email automation.

+Check out our round-up of the best [web development tools](https://budibase.com/blog/web-development-tools/).

 Here are a few of our favorite templates to help you work better together.